 Evan Roberts, Real Estate Agent, Dependable Homebuyers

 We send postcards to luxury apartments to target potential buyer leads.
 Our reason is that these are individuals who can afford to buy a home but choose to live in an apartment in the short term.
-At some point, they will either decide it is time to settle down or grow a family, and we are the first realtors they contact.
+At some point, they will either decide it is time to settle down or grow a family, and we are the first real estate agents they contact.

 15. Create Compelling Social Content

 Eric Sztanyo, Real Estate Agent, Team Sztanyo

 For me, it’s simple: create content and share it on social.